gurmeetsaran/sqltesting/docs/linting.md

 # Linting and Formatting Guidelines

-This project uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting Python code.
-Ruff is a fast Python linter and formatter written in Rust.
+This project uses [Ruff](https://github.com/astral-sh/ruff) for linting and formatting Python code, and [Mypy](http://mypy-lang.org/) for static type checking.

 ## Setup

-Ruff is already included in the dev dependencies of the project.
-You can install it with:
+Linting and type checking tools are already included in the dev dependencies of the project.
+You can install them with:

 ```bash
 poetry install --with dev